Building Relationships: Poland's Architecture of Love

-Most probably, Rupniewski, a Polish magnate, was taken hostage by the Turks at the age of 8 (ca. 1698), where he spent no less than a decade of his life (the legend has it that he was captured during the grand Battle of Vienna).
-After he returned to his estate, he was notorious for two things: brutality aimed at his subjects, the peasants, and an avid interest in women.
+Most probably, Rupniewski, a Polish magnate, was taken hostage by the Turks at the age of eight (ca. 1698), and he spent no less than a decade of his life in Turkey (the legend has it that he was captured during the grand Battle of Vienna).
+After he returned to his estate, he was notorious for two things: the brutality aimed at his subjects, the peasants, and an avid interest in women.
 Apparently, he was always known to be surrounded by a group of fawning women.

-Due to his Turkish experience, he converted into Islam.
-And it is his fondness for Middle Eastern culture likely prompted him to build a… harem.
+Due to his Turkish experience, Rupniewski converted into Islam.
+And it is his fondness for Middle Eastern culture likely prompted him to build ... a harem.
 In 1740, in the town of Grabki Duże, he built a rococo palace designed by Franciszek Placidi.
 This octagon-shaped building was comprised of the main chamber, situated in the centre and four adjacent smaller chambers on the sides.

 2. The city of love

 Spanning nine hills, the city of Chełmno is one of the oldest and most picturesque towns in Poland.
-Its old town is part of the European Route of Brick Gothic.
+Its Old Town is part of the European Route of Brick Gothic.
 Chełmno is also forever inscribed into Polish history: the so-called Chełmno Law, passed in 1223 by the Teutonic Order, later served as the legal grounds for the foundation of several cities and villages in Poland – including Warsaw.

 Apparently, relics belonging to St. Valentine arrived in Chełmno in the Middle Ages.
 Valentine’s Day celebrations prompted Chełmno to use this fact to draw in tourists.
-The town is now filled with love-related tourist attractions such as love benches, while many Valentine-related festivities are organised annually.
-And besides, a beautiful medieval town has plenty of romantic spots for starstruck lovers.
-Even though Chełmno is using love as a tourist attraction, it really is worth a visit, as not many places have such incredible charm.
+The town is now filled with love-related tourist attractions such as ‘love benches’, while many Valentine-related festivities are organised annually.
+And besides, a beautiful mediaeval town has plenty of romantic spots for starstruck lovers.
+Even though Chełmno is using love as a tourist attraction, it really is worth a visit, as few places can offer such incredible charm.

-3. The Turkish House
+3. The Turkish house

-As legend has it, Rayski, a protestant himself, married an Egyptian woman and the minarets were supposed make Kraków feel more like home.
+As legend has it, Rayski, a protestant himself, married an Egyptian woman, and the minarets were supposed make Kraków feel more like home.
 Allegedly, Rayski’s symbolic gesture wasn’t appreciated by the city’s Catholic community.
 They took their ‘revenge’ by putting up a figure of Mary directly in front of the building (it’s still there today).
 Although the story is an urban legend, the Turkish House in Kraków continues to spark interest because of the love story supposedly behind it.

 4. Esterka’s real estate

-Esterka, a young and beautiful Jewish woman, was one of the countless lovers of the Polish king Kazimierz Wielki.
-The king supposedly had quite a soft spot for Esterka, and he showed his love in real estate.
-The castle in Bochotnica is probably the most important of the lot for it was allegedly connected with the royal caste in Kazimierz Dolny via an underground tunnel, which allowed for royal rendezvous..
+Esterka, a young and beautiful Jewish woman, was one of the countless lovers of Poland’s King Kazimierz Wielki.
+The king supposedly had quite a soft spot for Esterka – and he showed his love in real estate.
+The castle in Bochotnica is probably the most important of the lot, for it was allegedly connected with the royal caste in Kazimierz Dolny via an underground tunnel, which allowed for royal rendezvous.
 The ruins of both castles still stand today.

-If urban legends are right, Esterka was given numerous estates all over the country.
+If urban legends are correct, Esterka was given numerous estates all over the country.
 The ‘Houses of Esterka’ can be found on maps of such cities as Opoczno (currently the town’s public library), Radom, Rzeszów, Wiślica and Sandomierz.
-Kraków’s historical district Kazimierz boasts not only another one of her houses, but also an entire street named after king’s most famous lover.
+Kraków’s historical district, Kazimierz, boasts not only another one of her houses, but also an entire street named after the king’s most famous lover.

 5. A lovers’ reunion

 Wanting to save up for a wedding, Jakub set off to work on ships.
 As time passed, Anna patiently waited for him – she never got married, as she had promised Jakub that she would wait for him for even 30 years or more.
 Anna grew old, living her life in poverty.
-Then one day, while she was sitting in the gate of the nursing home, she was joined by an elderly pauper.
+Then, one day, while she was sitting in the gate of the nursing home, she was joined by an elderly pauper.
 She instantly realised that it was Jakub, who, as it turned out, had been taken hostage by the Turks for decades.